yxie/notes/web-dev-bootcamp/course-notes/DOM.md

   // return an JS object
   // use document.dir(tag) to see the returned object
   ```
-* `getElementByClassName`: takes a string argument and returns a list of elements that have a matching class
+* `getElementsByClassName`: takes a string argument and returns a list of elements that have a matching class
   ```javascript
   var tags = document.getElementByClassName("bolded");
   // return array-like object, not array
   // lack some array methods, such as forEach()
   ```
-* `getElementByTagName`: returns a list of all elements of a given tag name
+* `getElementsByTagName`: returns a list of all elements of a given tag name
   ```javascript
   var tags = document.getElementsByTagName("li");
   ```